 The following nine facts about photo chemical etching will help design engineers decide if the chemical etching process is suitable for his/her next project.

 How to determine if PCM is right for your design application?
-Let’s take a look at the technical aspects of the machining process.
+Let’s examine the chemical etching capabilities.

 Standard metal etching machines can etch through metal within a range of 0.0005 to 0.080 in (0.013 to 2.032 mm).